crhall-writing/crhall-writing.github.io/_poems/look-over-your-shoulder-before-closing-the-door.md

 clumsily walking through damp sand

 the tides coming in, we better go
-oh but can’t we stay longer
+oh, but can’t we stay longer?
 he’s got an empire to start
 he needs to go build what you’ll never know